Sorcha Eastwood

-Sorcha-Lucy Eastwood is a Northern Irish politician who has served as Member of Parliament (MP) for Lagan Valley since 2024.
+Sorcha Lucy Eastwood is a Northern Irish politician who has served as Member of Parliament (MP) for Lagan Valley since 2024.
 A member of the Alliance Party, she previously served as a member of the Legislative Assembly (MLA) for Lagan Valley from 2022 until her election to the House of Commons in 2024.

 Early life and education

 Sorcha Eastwood was born in Lisburn and has lived there her whole life.
 She has characterised her family as "political but not party political" and "very community-minded".
 Eastwood describes her father as "a very violent man"; her experiences with domestic violence growing up were one of the factors that inspired her to get involved in politics.
 Her mother was dyslexic and left school at 15.
 She also has relatives with other disabilities, which sparked a lifelong interest in disability rights.
 Eastwood herself suffers from endometriosis.

 Eastwood attended St Joseph's Primary School and St Dominic's Grammar School for Girls in Belfast.
 She studied law and politics for a year at university before dropping out and starting an apprenticeship in retail management at Tesco, becoming one of their youngest store managers on a pilot scheme.
-She then studied business and economics at Ulster University, with a special interest in human resources and employment.
+She then studied Human Resource Management at Ulster University.